tomzox/vic20_games/README.md

 <IMG ALIGN="center" SRC="images/10_miles_snap.png" ALT="Screenshot 10-Miles-Runner game">

 This is likely one of the first machine language programs I wrote.
-It's a very much simplified variant of the Space Invaders theme.
-In this game, an alien space ship is just toggling from left to right side at the top of the screen, firing at the player at the bottom of the screen.
+It's an extremely simplified variant of the Space Invaders theme.
+In this game, an alien space ship (symbol) is just toggling from left to right side at the top of the screen, firing at the player at the bottom of the screen.
 With each iteration, the ship is coming closer to the player.
 The player has evade the ship's fire by moving left or right, and try hitting the ship with his own missiles before the ship reaches him at the bottom.

 I have no idea where the name of this game came from.
-Implementation is very short at just under 350 lines.
+Implementation is very short at just under 350 lines assembly.
 Apparently this was a direct translation from an earlier version written in BASIC.
 The game does not even use user-defined characters for the objects shown on screen.
-I just included it here, as it nicely shows the learning curve, starting with this initial attempt, (actually followed by a Pac-Man derivate not included here as a substantial part of the code is missing), then the already much larger snakes game, and finally the dino-eggs game.
+I just included it here, as it nicely shows the learning curve, starting with this initial attempt, (actually followed by a Pac-Man derivate not included here as the code for generating the maze is missing), then the already much larger snakes game, and finally the dino-eggs game.